 A particularly controversial topic at present is air quality.
 The UK is consistently in breach of the main directive and the issue is increasingly becoming a factor in planning decisions, such as on a further runway at Heathrow, which the government has recently committed to.
 The government might be tempted to water down these provisions, although in doing so may face considerable political opposition, given the adverse impact that poor air quality has on people’s health and the natural environment and the increasing ease for individuals to monitor the quality of their environment.

-One possibility which businesses should bear in mind is the possibility in the medium to longer term of increased divergence and fragmentation between the environmental regimes within the constituent parts of the UK.
+One possibility which businesses should bear in mind is that, in the medium to longer term, there could be increased divergence and fragmentation between the environmental regimes within the constituent parts of the UK.
 Environmental matters are devolved to the Welsh Assembly and the Scottish Parliament.
-Although it is unclear whether environmental competencies returned from Brussels will automatically be returned to the devolved assemblies, there will certainly be significant political pressure for this to happen and the Sewel Convention (that the UK government will not legislate on devolved matters without the consent of the devolved legislature) suggests that it will.
+Although it is unclear whether environmental competences returned from Brussels will automatically be returned to the devolved assemblies, there is significant political pressure for this to happen and the Sewel Convention (that the UK government will not legislate on devolved matters without the consent of the devolved legislature) suggests that it will.
 This could lead to the devolved legislatures enacting more stringent environmental regimes (which themselves may differ), even if the UK Parliament may cut regulation in England.

-As the UK’s future post-Brexit becomes clearer, businesses would be well advised to think through their priorities carefully, talk to industry associations on issues of critical concern and consider the most effective ways of lobbying for change.
+As the UK’s future post-Brexit becomes clearer, businesses are advised to think through their priorities carefully, talk to industry associations on issues of critical concern and consider the most effective ways of lobbying for change.